 We have always had a low water use ratio but in 2011 we installed a Meura mash filter which reduced our water use by a million gallons.
 This equipment minimizes water usage while maximizing malt’s extract potential to produce a more efficient, consistent and high quality craft beer.
 As a result, our brewery has one of the lowest water use to beer production ratios in the industry.
-While a typical brewery uses up to 10 gallons of water to brew a gallon of beer, we’ve reduced our water use to a mere 2.5 gallons.
+While a typical brewery uses 6 to 8 gallons of water to brew a gallon of beer, we’ve reduced our water use to less than 3 gallons.
 Even Oregon farmers and dairy cows are beneficiaries as we recycle tons of spent grain and yeast solids annually back to local dairy farmers for feed.
-The mash filter produces drier more viable spent grain that makes for better cow feed and reduces the number of spent grain truck runs to the pastures by over 70 per year.
+The mash filter produces drier more viable spent grain that makes for better cow feed and reduces the number of spent grain truck runs to the pastures.
 Click here to view a video on our water usage.

 But the Big Kahuna of our water conservation program – and a benefit to our entire community – is our own bona fide, voluntary water treatment plant.
 This system reduces the loading to the municipal treatment plant by pretreating the organic content.
-We recycle the biosolids from our treatment plant by giving them to local farmers and orchardists who use them for soil amendment and fertilizer instead of consuming landfill capacity.
-In-house employees are dedicated to the management
+We recycle the biosolids from our treatment plant in partnership with Dirt Hugger, our local composting company.
+In turn, local farmers and orchardists use them for soil amendment and fertilizer instead of consuming landfill capacity.
+In-house employees are dedicated to the management of this system.

 It’s our home-away-from-home, a magnificent generator of liquid gold.
 Soon after we laid eyes on the former cannery building, we set out to recycle and reclaim whatever materials we could.
-Inside, we hum with efficiency; everything from utilizing energy conservation measures to compressing our work week into four very productive days, which helps reduce water and energy consumption by 20 percent.
-It also reduces the amount of driving employees have to do and allows them to have a three-day weekend every week!
+Inside, we hum with efficiency.

-Our beers contain no artificial colors, no stimulants, no sugars, no high-fructose corn syrup, no preservatives, no fluoride, and no animal products are used.
-Our farmers plant non-GMO varieties for our hops and malt so you can enjoy with confidence!
+Our beers contain no stimulants, *no added sugars, no high-fructose corn syrup, no preservatives, no fluoride, and *no animal products are used, so you can enjoy with confidence!

 The good farmers of the Northwest supply us with local ingredients for our Northwest-style ales and lagers.
 99 percent of our ingredients come almost right from our own backyard – that’s a lot fewer miles traveled and a lot of carbon emissions kept out of our air.
-Our yeast – another essential ingredient of a world-class brew – comes from Wy’east located right here in the Hood River Valley.
+Our yeast – another essential ingredient of a world-class brew – is propagated right here in our own brewhouse.
 And our water, from a spring on Mt.
 Hood.
 Let’s face it, without this heavenly environment, there would be no heavenly brews.

-Finally, at the end of a long day, when visitors sit down in our Brew Pub for a beer, they’re enjoying local breads, free-range meats, organic greens and local coffees.
+Finally, at the end of a long day, when visitors sit down in our Brew Pub for a beer, they’re enjoying local cheeses, Painted Hills natural meats, greens and fruits and local coffees.

 As much as we’re stoked about making award-winning brews, we’re equally driven to reduce the amount of waste and pollution that comes from running our brewery.
 We believe Hood River should be associated with blue skies, a mighty blue river, green forests and lush farmland as far as the eye can see – not landfills full of sludge, paper, wood and glass.

 Now, while our beer is a one-of-a-kind original, our bottles and packaging have been around the block a time or two.
-Our glass is made locally and is made from recycled glass.
-We use 100% recycled paperboard on our packaging.
-In fact, we were one of the front-runners in our industry to commit to the long-term purchase of recycled paper for our packaging, which in turn made it more affordable for other breweries to follow suit.
+Our glass is made from recycled glass.

 Throughout the company, we recycle everything we can and use recycled products whenever possible.
-We recycle cardboard, glass, plastics, metal, stretch wrap, wooden pallets, paper, water, bio-solids, spent grain and yeast, we even recycle food scraps from our restaurant to Dirt Hugger, a local composter.
-To meet bulk recycler requirements for waste materials removal, we installed a shrink wrap baler, a cardboard baler and a glass crusher.
+We recycle cardboard, glass, plastics, metal, stretch wrap, wooden pallets, paper, water, bio-solids, spent grain and yeast.
+To meet bulk recycling requirements for waste materials removal, we installed a shrink wrap baler, a cardboard baler and a glass crusher.

 We’re a community of people committed to brewing world-class beer sustainably.
 And, well, it’s amazing what a sense of community does for the soul.
 Our culture attracts employees who are socially and environmentally conscious.
 As much as we love our beer, we love our community, and it’s the inspiration for our sustainability efforts.
 All of us feel like we’ve truly found our calling in life – the balance of work, life, family and friends makes life worth living.